We cannot talk about Vienna without talking about Austria. Here is an article originally published on gotravelyourself.com.

 Hofburg.
 Baroque palace complex with museums; former principal imperial palace, nowadays official residence and office of President of Austria.

 Belvedere.
-A historic building complex in Vienna, consisting of two baroque styled palaces, the Orangery, and the Palace Stables.
-Famous also for world’s largest collection of Gustav Klimt’s paintings, including the Kiss.
+A historic building complex in Vienna, consisting of two baroque-styled palaces, the Orangery, and the Palace Stables.
+Famous also for the world’s largest collection of Gustav Klimt’s paintings, including the Kiss.

 Salzkammergut.
 A region of lakes and Alpine ranges near Salzburg.
-It also famous resort area.
+It is also a famous resort area.

 St. Stephen’s Cathedral.
 Also known as Stephansdom, is a medieval Roman Catholic church in Vienna.
 A place of worship with catacombs and a treasury museum.

 Prater.
 Large public park with Vienna’s 2nd district hosting iconic giant Ferris wheel dating from 1897.

 Hohensalzburg Fortress.
 The iconic landmark of Salzburg, this 11th-century fortress on a city hilltop is the largest preserved castle in Central Europe.
 It has beautiful views of the city and the Alps and a museum.

 Vienna State Opera.
 World-famous opera house with the largest repertoire and major productions.
 Considered one of the most important opera houses in the word.
 Guided tours and museum are available.

 Mirabell Palace.
 A 17th-century palace with gardens in Salzburg.
 Listed as UNESCO World Heritage Site as a part of the old town.

 Lake Wolfgang.
 Small, scenic mountain lake near Salzburg.
 The best-known lake of the famous Salzkammergut resort area.